jacopodellostee/Javascript-Typescript/delloste-jacopo-units-14-15/15-modern-javascript/03-greatest-hits/bonus/enchanced-arrivals/README.md

 1.  **Webpack Project Setup**

-Create a new folder `enchanced-arrivals` inside `02-webpack-friendly`.
+Create a new folder `enchanced-arrivals`.

 Initialize a new Node.js project